rhuss/aji/README.md

 ## Tech Stack

-Aj� is also a playground project for having fun with the latest stuff, even when it is not matured.
+Ají is also a playground project for having fun with the latest stuff, even when it is not matured.
 That's our fun part ;-).
-Also, browser compatibility is not a main goal and Aj� will require decent HTML-5 capabilities.
+Also, browser compatibility is not a main goal and Ají will require decent HTML-5 capabilities.

 Armed with this freedom, and after quite some time of research and evaluation the following tech stack settled won, although nothing is really fixed while we are going.

-As already said, Aj� will be a SPA (_single page application_) with no logic on the server side and everything running on the client.
+As already said, Ají will be a SPA (_single page application_) with no logic on the server side and everything running on the client.
 The Jolikia agent is the server part (with maybe some slight addition for supporting some use cases).